dani-b-g/npm-fixo/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "🐞 Bug report"
-about: Report a problem with npm-fiso
+about: Report a problem with npm-fixo
 title: "[Bug]: "
 labels: ["bug"]
 assignees: []